Spoon River College

 Spoon River College (SRC) is a public community college in Canton, Illinois.
 It is part of the Illinois Community College System.
-Spoon River College's district comprises parts of Schuyler County, McDonough County, Mason County, and Knox County in West-Central Illinois.
+Spoon River College's district comprises Fulton County and parts of Schuyler County, McDonough County, Mason County, and Knox County in West-Central Illinois.

 History

 Spoon River College was founded on October 17, 1959, as Canton Community College, after the Canton Union School District passed a referendum to establish a junior college, to allow students from the local high school district the opportunity to receive post-secondary education similar to university curriculum.
 It held its first classes in 1960, using space in the Canton Senior High School building.

 Authorized by the Illinois General Assembly and signed by Illinois Governor Otto Kerner Jr. in 1961, legislation was later enacted that created the Illinois Board of Higher Education (IBHE).
 The IBHE was tasked by statute with formulating a master plan for higher education in the state of Illinois.
 In July 1964 the higher education master plan was published by the IBHE, which led to the Junior College Act of 1965.
 Under the Junior College Act, Canton was classified as a Class II Junior College.

 In the mid-1960s, the college moved its operations out of the high school building and into leased space in Canton.
 In 1968 the formation of Junior College District 534 completed the college's separation from the Canton public school district, and the institution was officially renamed Spoon River College and reclassified as a Class I institution.